Girafboy/HuffmanCode-javaVersion/README.md

 # HuffmanCode-javaVersion
-HuffmanCode for Learning in java with Junit.
+HuffmanCode is completed in java with Junit.
+It is used for learning.